Aer Sampling - SmokeStack Testing Equipment Manufacturer

 About Aer Sampling

-Adding value to stack testing worldwide.
+Adding value to smoke-stack testing worldwide.

-What is Stack Testing?
+What is Smoke-Stack Testing?

 One of the most important part of getting a representative sample is the need to sample isokinetically.
-The gas we pump out from the flue gas stream in the chimney/stack must be at the same ("iso") velocity ("kinetic") as the velocity of the flue gas stream itself.
+The gas we exhaust from the flue gas stream in the chimney/stack must be at the same ("iso") velocity ("kinetic") as the velocity of the flue gas stream itself.
 And because the temperatures and velocities at different spots in the chimney/stack are all different and changing constantly, this makes sampling isokinetically a challenging task.

 Data from the stack test is usually reported to the regulatory authorities (Environmental Protection Agencies, Ministries of Environment etc.) as is to demonstrate compliance with emission standards/limits.
 But it is also used in emission inventories whereby people try to find out the total amount of air pollutants discharged into the atmosphere.
 Data collected from stack testing is also used in Relative Accuracy Test Audits (RATA) to check the quality of data from continuous emission monitors (CEMS).